 9 Analysis by the BCBS shows that the credit-to-GDP gap is a useful starting point for guiding decisions on countercyclical capital buffer rates, but its performance varies over time and across countries.
-Given the diversity and the dynamic nature of financial systems, the specificities of national economies, and the significant differences in the availability of data in the EU,
+Given the diversity and the dynamic nature of financial systems, the specificities of national economies, and the significant differences in the availability of data in the EU, the designated authorities must take account of a range of information when assessing the risk level in the system as a whole, and must set the buffer rate accordingly.
+This information includes additional indicators that warn of an increase in risk at the level of the system as a whole.
+The quantitative and qualitative information used in this assessment, including the buffer guide and the additional indicators, lay the foundation for explaining and substantiating decisions on the buffer rate.

-- i) annual growth in used residential real estate prices (a measure of the potential overvaluation of property prices), - ii) annual growth in lending to the domestic private non-financial sector (a measure of developments in lending), - iii) average risk weight (a measure of the strength of bank balance sheets),10 - iv) return on equity (a measure of the strength of bank balance sheets), and - v) the ratio of credit to gross operating surplus (a measure of private-sector indebtedness).
+- i) annual growth in used residential real estate prices (a measure of the potential overvaluation of property prices), - ii) annual growth in lending to the domestic private non-financial sector (a measure of developments in lending), - iii) average risk weight (a measure of the strength of bank balance sheets), 10 - iv) return on equity (a measure of the strength of bank balance sheets), and - v) the ratio of credit to gross operating surplus (a measure of private-sector indebtedness).